 Under delegated responsibility from the Trust Board, the Executive Team works directly with the staff in each Academy and the local governing bodies to ensure that the required outcomes are achieved in accordance with the direction and vision of the Trust Board.

-The Executive Team comprises many officers of the Trust including the Director of Operations, Director of Finance, Principal HR Officer, School Improvement Professional, Primary Specialist and a Finance, IT and Marketing Manager.
+The Executive Team comprises many officers of the Trust including the Chief Operating Officer, Chief Financial Officer, Principal HR Officer, School Improvement Professional, Primary Specialist and a Finance, IT and Marketing Manager.
 The governance and compliance aspects are managed by the Trust’s Executive Assistant.

 The principal responsibilities of the Executive Team are:

 - to manage the conversion of schools to Academies